TheMannu/Devops-Tools-Installation-Configurations/EBS.md

-while sharing encryted snapshot with another account we need to have permission to use KMS key associated with it we can make encryption enabled by default from EC2 console setting we can make encryption enabled while taking the snapshots
+while sharing encryted snapshot with another account we need to have permission to use KMS key associated with it we can make encryption enabled by default from EC2 console setting we can make encryption enabled while taking the snapshots we can enable encryption while copying the snapshot but once the EBS or Snapshot is encrypted it can not be unencrypted an any stage